 What cause the error “Warning: Cannot Modify Header Information – Header Already Sent By”?

 The major reason for this error to occur on your website is the white/blank spaces in the codes of your file.
-In the above given example, there could a space on “wp-config.php” file at line number 22.
+In the above-given example, there could a space on the “wp-config.php” file at line number 22.

 How to fix this error?